MicrosoftDocs/azure-docs/includes/azure-stack-edge-gateway-deploy-vm-prerequisites.md

 ms.author: alkohli
 ---

 Before you can deploy VMs on your Azure Stack Edge device, you must configure your client to connect to the device via Azure Resource Manager over Azure PowerShell.
-For detailed steps, go to [Connect to your Azure Stack Edge device via Azure Resource Manager](azure-stack-edge-r-series-connect-resource-manager.md).
+For detailed steps, go to [Connect to Azure Resource Manager on your Azure Stack Edge device](../articles/databox-online/azure-stack-edge-r-series-connect-resource-manager.md).

 Complete all the steps described in the procedure.
 Ensure that the following steps can be performed on your client that is accessing the device: